Coherent transport through graphene nanoribbons in the presence of edge disorder: Results

-For the incoming Bloch state the projected Fourier transform (\ref{four:projx}) features peaks at the $k_x$ values corresponding to $K'$ [see Fig.~\ref{fig:graph:four}(d)].
-For a perfect zigzag ribbon, incoming modes feature nonvanishing amplitude either near the $K$ or $K'$ point, i.e.~in an infinite ideal zigzag ribbon there is no coupling between K and K', and consequently for incoming Bloch waves \KKp\ mixing is suppressed.
-The close-up peak in $\widetilde\psi(\mathbf k)$ near the $K'$ point [inset of Fig.~\ref{fig:graph:four}(a)] is structureless for the incoming Bloch wave of fixed $n$.
-The broken \AB\ sublattice symmetry and pseudo-spin nonconserving interactions due to edges lead to \KKp\ scattering reflected in finite amplitudes at both $K$ and $K'$ points of the scattered wave [see Fig.~\ref{fig:graph:four}(b,c)].
-The relative strength of the $K$ and $K'$ peak is a direct measure for the amount of intervalley scattering.
-Furthermore we observe now a pronounced fine structure near the $K'$ and $K$ points: a sequence of peaks on a half-circle forms around the Dirac points [see inset in Fig.~\ref{fig:graph:four}(b,c)].
-The surface of section of the double-cone bandstructure with a plane of constant energy is a circle, the diameter of which is given by the energy.
-In the reflected (transmitted) part of the wavefunction, we only see the left half (right half) part of this circle, corresponding to negative (positive) group velocities.
-Peaks on the semicircle represent intermode scattering $n\rightarrow m$ between transverse modes.
-We can thus conclude that pronounced \AB\ scattering at the rough edges, that breaks pseudo-spin conservation, distributes the reflected (or transmitted) wave along the energetically accessible half-circle of the bandstructure compatible with their propagation direction.
-The Fourier transformation thus allows to assess the amount of both \KKp\ scattering (by the relative amplitude around the $K$ and $K'$ points in the reciprocal lattice) and intermode scattering (by comparing the peak widths at one cone for the incoming and reflected (or transmitted) states.
+In perfect zigzag ribbons, incoming modes feature non-vanishing amplitudes either near the $K$ or the $K'$ point, i.e., there is no coupling (scattering) between $K$ and $K'$.
+For the incoming Bloch state the projected Fourier transform equation (\ref{four:projx}) features peaks at the $k_x$ values corresponding to $K'$ [see figure \ref{fig:graph:four}(d)].
+The close-up of the peak in $\widetilde\psi(\mathbf k)$ near the $K'$ point [inset of figure \ref{fig:graph:four}(a)] is structureless for the incoming Bloch wave with fixed transverse quantum number $n$.
+The horizontal and vertical lines are finite-size effects of the Fourier-transformed sample.
+Likewise, the origin of the additional bright spots inside the Brillouin zone is zone folding (the Brillouin zone of the ribbon is smaller than the graphene Brillouin zone).
+The interesting physics, on the other hand, is contained in finite amplitudes at both $K$ and $K'$ points of the scattered wave [see figure \ref{fig:graph:four}(b,c)] which are induced by \KKp scattering at rough edges.
+The relative strength of the integrated $K$ and $K'$ peaks [see figure \ref{fig:graph:four}(e,f)] is a direct measure for the amount of inter-valley scattering.
+Furthermore, we observe a pronounced fine structure near the $K'$ and $K$ points: enhancement along a half-circle forms around the Dirac points [see inset in figure \ref{fig:graph:four}(b,c)].
+The surface of section of the double-cone band structure of constant energy is approximately a circle, the diameter of which is proportional to the energy.
+In the reflected (transmitted) part of the wavefunction, we only see the left half (right half) of this circle being populated, corresponding to negative (positive) group velocities.
+Enhancement along the full semicircle is due to inter-mode scattering $n\rightarrow m$ between transverse modes within the same valley (intra-valley scattering).
+We can thus conclude that pronounced intra-valley scattering at the rough edges distributes the reflected (or transmitted) wave almost uniformly over the energetically accessible half-circle of the band structure compatible with their propagation direction.
+The Fourier transform thus allows us to assess the amount of both inter-valley \KKp\ scattering (by the relative amplitude around the $K$ and $K'$ points in the reciprocal lattice) and inter-mode scattering by the angular distribution on the half-circle of a single cone for the incoming and reflected (or transmitted) states.